jm--/seL4Tron/README.md

 ```
 make run
 ```
-Starts QEMU with a VM booting the ISO image.
+Starts QEMU with a virtual machine booting the ISO image.

-#Instructions for Game Play
+#Game Play

 Navigation:
 * The keys for the green player are: `j`, `i`, `l`, `k` (left, up, right, down)